bnnm/frontend/ripping-guidelines.md

 ### Try to keep main audio (i.e. not movies) in the root of the 7z archive
-You may add a few folders to organize crowded sets, but there is no need to keep folders 1:1 like the original game (folders like `files/audio/bgm/stages/...` don't really benefit much) .
+You may add a few folders to organize crowded sets, but there is no need to keep folders 1:1 like the original game.

+Keeping folders like `files/game/release/audio/en/bgm/stages/city/music_stage_city.fsb` doesn't help us much, so at least some of the useless folders should be removed.

-If there are only a few files to begin with no point to keep them in a `bgm/` subfolder, either.
+If there are only a few files to begin, with no point to keep them in a `bgm/` subfolder, either.

 A typical layout would be:
 ```
 bgm01.fsb
 bgm02.fsb
 ...
-dlc1/bgm01.fsb
+dlc1/dlc_bgm01.fsb
 dlc1/...
 movies/intro.bik
+movies/...
 ```

 Consider adding `.M3U` or `.TXTP` if main files are in subfolders or must be sorted somehow.

+Also see "*Don't rename the game's files*".

 ### Don't upload partial updates and instead re-upload the full set with changes
 For example, don't upload a few files from the latest version of the game or the DLC separate from the main set.